 - The weather.
 Have I mentioned that it was cold?
 Most of the days were a seasonable mid-twenties and we even had a period of sunshine.
 But as soon as the sun went down, the wind would pick-up and the temperature would plummet.
 And that goes double for the Ice Planet Hoth Biathlon Stadium.
 It took all the photographers by surprise.
 Or, to quote one of the photographers who lives in Ruka — in the very northern part of Finland, “Pyeongchang is the coldest place I’ve ever been…“

-- The North Face Olympics – With the disclaimer that these folks are friends, one of my lasting memories of these Olympics will the North Face presence.
+- The North Face Olympics – One of my lasting memories of these Olympics will the North Face presence.
 I’ve heard that TNF made over 50,000 volunteer uniforms and they were everywhere.
 The partnership was exceptionally well done and I thought the uniforms served to “connect” the Pyeongchang visual identity across the various venues.